thenanosoft/SQL-Exercise/Exercise/Lecture-6.md

 ### SELECT Statement with DISTINCT Keyword
 A table data can contain several duplicate values.
 Select statement does not ignore/remove/eliminate duplicate data.
 To eliminate the duplicates, we use the DISTINCT keyword.

-*For Example:* in ABC School have different designation like Priniciple, Administrator, Worker, etc.
+*For Example:* in ABC School have different designation like Principle, Administrator, Worker, etc.

 *[Without Distinct Keyword]*
 |Designation|Count|